gecholabs/quickstart/ch1-package-managers.md

 brew doctor
 ```

 You can usually ignore any warnings, they are just a suggestion.
 If something needs fixing Brew Doctor will give you the command you need to run.
 Most of these are safe to run.
-It is very satisfying to have a clean bill of health from the Brew Doctors.
+It is very satisfying to have a clean bill of health from the Brew Doctor.

 To maintain your home brew, these commands are usually run together